Vyral/base-template/_posts/2018-05-09-why-you-should-consider-putting-your-home-on-the-market-this-spring.md

 With so many first-time homebuyers entering the market, it can only mean increased competition, which is going to drive some prices up this spring.

-**It’s an exciting time for you to capitalize on this market so if you’re thinking about selling your home at any point in the near future**, so don’t hesitate to reach out and give us a call or send us an email.
+**It’s an exciting time for you to capitalize on this market.** If you’re thinking about selling your home at any point in the near future, so don’t hesitate to reach out and give us a call or send us an email.
 We would love to hear from you soon.